samdc137/diary/FAQs.md

 ---

-## What is Easy Diary?
+## What is Secret Diary?

-- Easy Diary is a diary application that is optimized to give you the best user experience.
+- Secret Diary is a diary application that is optimized to give you the best user experience.
 The application is design with many amazing features that you won't find on a regular diary app.

 The features/functions of the app include;